datawire/ambassador-pro/README.md

    git clone https://github.com/datawire/ambassador-pro
    ```

-2. In the `ambassador-pro.yaml`, configure the `AUTH0_DOMAIN` and `AUTH0_AUDIENCE` environment variables based on your Auth0 configuration.
+2. In the `ambassador-pro.yaml`, configure the `AUTH_CALLBACK_URL`, `AUTH_DOMAIN`, `AUTH_AUDIENCE` and `AUTH_CLIENT_ID` environment variables based on your Auth0 configuration.
 (You'll need to create a custom API if you haven't already.)
-   * The AUTH0_DOMAIN is your Auth0 domain, e.g., foo.auth0.com.
+   * The AUTH_DOMAIN is your Auth0 domain, e.g., foo.auth0.com.
-   * AUTH0_AUDIENCE is listed on the API page https://manage.auth0.com/#/apis
+   * AUTH_AUDIENCE is listed on the API page https://manage.auth0.com/#/apis
+   * AUTH_CALLBACK_URL is the URL where you want to send users once they've authenticated.
+   * AUTH_CLIENT_ID is the client ID of your application.
    * Configure the `namespace` field appropriately for the `ClusterRoleBinding`, and is the namespace where your Ambassador and Ambassador Pro service is deployed.
+3. Verify your Auth0 application:
+   * Set Token Endpoint Authentication method to `None`
+   * Add the value of AUTH_CALLBACK_URL above to the Allowed Callback URLs section
+   * Add your domain to the Allowed Web Origins section
-3. Deploy the authentication service: `kubectl apply -f ambassador-pro.yaml`.
+4. Deploy the authentication service: `kubectl apply -f ambassador-pro.yaml`.
-4. Create the policy CRD: `kubectl apply -f policy-crd.yaml`.
+5. Create the policy CRD: `kubectl apply -f policy-crd.yaml`.

 ## Quick Start / Example